MindChirp/tdt4250-emf/README.md

   Ensures `row` and `column` coordinates are never negative.

 - **`rowAndColumnMustBeWithinBoardBounds`**
-  Verifies that the placement’s coordinates fit inside the board dimensions.
+  Verifies that the placement's coordinates fit inside the board dimensions.

 - **`tileMustBeSet`**
   Ensures that every `TilePlacement` references a valid `Tile` (no empty placements).